The trusted source for

-Eight hundred and forty-seven patients with peritonsillar abscess admitted to the ENT service at Aarhus University hospitals from 2001-2006 were included in this retrospective study.
+Eight hundred forty-seven patients with peritonsillar abscess admitted to the ENT service at Aarhus University hospitals from 2001-2006 were included in this retrospective study.
 Most patients underwent tonsillectomy and/or incision and drainage.
 Pus aspirates and pus swab samples were cultured for routine and anaerobic cultures using standard microbiological methods.

-Of the 760 patients who had cultures taken, FN was recovered from 44% of those patients with PTA who received antibiotics prior to admission and from 36% of those patients who had not received antibiotics.
+Of the 760 patients who had cultures taken, FN was recovered from 44% from those patients with PTA who received antibiotics prior to admission and from 36% of those patients who had not received antibiotics.

 The information in this paper is quite interesting.
 The increased isolation of FN from patients with PTA in this study vs. the relatively low prevalence of this organism in historical literature may reflect the use of better anaerobic bacteriology in the clinical setting at this institution.
-Brook et al, in an earlier study, found other anaerobes, including Prevotella, Porphyromonas, and Peptostreptococcus, as well as Fusobacterium in PTA and parapharyngeal abscesses.1
+Brook et al in an earlier study found other anaerobes (including Prevotella, Porphyromonas, and Peptostreptococcus), as well as Fusobacterium in PTA and parapharyngeal abscesses.1

 It is difficult to integrate all of these findings into a coherent story.
 Clearly, FN is a pathogen capable of causing both peritonsillar abscess (commonly) and Lemierre's syndrome (rarely).
 However, FN is also commonly isolated from the throats of asymptomatic adolescents and young adults.
-I generally prescribe antimicrobials for patients with clinically significant tonsillitis whether or not GAS is present on rapid screen or culture.
-Due to the common presence of FN in asymptomatic and minimally symptomatic younger patients, I am not convinced that it makes sense to routinely test patients with just pharyngitis/mild tonsillitis for the presence of FN, nor should empiric therapy be given for this organism in all cases.
+I already generally prescribe antimicrobials for patients with clinically significant tonsillitis whether or not GAS is present on rapid screen or culture.
+Due to the common presence of FN in asymptomatic and minimally symptomatic younger patients, I am not convinced that it makes sense to routinely test patients with just pharyngitis/mild tonsillitis for the presence of FN nor should empiric therapy be given for this organism in all cases.